Commission considers good and bad of British banking

 Osborne adopted a commission proposal to "electrify" the ringfence with a threat to break up banks if they fail to adequately protect depositors and taxpayers from investment banking risk-taking.

-The Chancellor has shrugged off the recommendations and, in the meantime, the commission is working on its final report, on how to improve the culture of British banking.
+The finance minister has shrugged off the recommendations and, in the meantime, the commission is working on its final report, on how to improve the culture of British banking.
 It is set to be published at the end of May.

 Only recommendations that are supported by every member of the commission, made up of nine men, including a former investment banker, and one woman, a former executive with Citigroup, will be put forward, its members told Reuters.